grafana/plugin-ui/README.md

 There is a better way of doing this, when you find it, please add it here so it's not so painful working with this repo.

 ## Deploying
 Increment the version in the package.json and make sure the [CHANGELOG.md](CHANGELOG.md) includes a message for each merged PR.
+The `publish-npm` workflow should trigger on version changes, which will publish the release on npm.

 ## Grafana compatibility